 Castle Craig Tower stands 32 feet high on 976-foot East Peak in Meriden’s Olmsted designed Hubbard Park.
 It has the distinction of being the highest point within 25 miles of the coast from Maine to Florida.
 Its design origins are clouded.
 Some say its native trap rock construction resembles Norman watchtowers on Europe’s Rhine River while others claim it was modeled and named after an ancient castle in Scotland.
 Meriden industrialist Walter Hubbard donated the tower and the surrounding park, which a grateful Meriden named after him.
 The tower is one of the highlights of the 1,800-acre park from its observation deck.
 Looking south one can observe Long Island Sound and on a clear day, the outline of Long Island itself.
 To the north, Southern Massachusetts Berkshire Hills come into view.
 Hubbard Park is on the National Register of Historic Places.

 But here’s a funny thing I noticed when first hiking in the area.
 The Metacomet Trail continues northwest to summit the next hump in the range; West Peak.
 And West Peak is 1,024 feet in elevation – higher than East Peak and the tower combined.
 Now, I guess there’s a chance that the 25 mile distance just so happens to split the two peaks (which are only a third of a mile apart), but I doubt that.

 A better wording would be that East Peak is the highest peak closest to the Atlantic between Maine and Key West.
-I should also note that there are plenty of higher mountains in southeastern Maine near the coast.
+It must be noted that there are plenty of higher mountains in southeastern Maine near the coast.
 And does it matter that it’s Long Island Sound and not technically the Atlantic Ocean anyway?

 I’m getting bogged down in this nonsense.
-The Meriden link below actually gets it all correct.
 Castle Craig is cool.
 Go check it out.